Technology & Patent Portfolio

 actually covers.

 Shrink Manager's architecture is built on three protected mechanisms.
 Each one is a specific operational pattern, not a generic feature claim.
-Each is validated by the way the platform actually runs in production today.
+Each is validated by the way the foundational platform runs in production today.

 01 / GATING